cablehead/levee/docs/ohdotfour.md

 It's possible to register protocol conveniences that will then be available from the `.p` attribute.
 All of Levee's builtin core protocols are immediately available.
-As well as supporting read operations, protocol convenience support writes as well.
+As well as supporting read operations, protocol conveniences support writes as well.
 There's an additional `d.Buffer` that's allocated that can be reused to prepare bytes before they are written.